cocrafts/book-of-one/part-one/chapter-0002.md

 He gestured weakly to the wrapped bundle.
 "The Light Spear is one such artifact.
 I took it not out of treachery, but to prevent its misuse.
 The seals are weakening, young Frost.
 The Evil Ones stir in their prison.
 If the Church regains the Spear, they will use it not to strengthen the seals, but to extract the last essence of Light Magic from the imprisoned Angels before the great awakening."

+As Kane spoke, Kieron felt the pendant against his chest grow warmer, pulsing in time with his quickening heartbeat.
+His fingertips tingled with a sensation he had experienced only a few times before—when gathering certain rare herbs under the full moon, or when wandering into parts of the Ice Forest where Master Alfwyn said the veil between worlds grew thin.

 Kieron sat back on his heels, processing the knight's words.
 If even a fraction of what Kane said was true, the world was far different than he had been taught.
 And yet... hadn't Master Alfwyn hinted at such things in his most cryptic moments?
 Hadn't the old man's teachings about "natural energies" always seemed to skirt the edges of something deeper?

 "Why tell me this?"
 Kieron asked finally.
 "I'm just an apprentice."
+But even as he spoke, he felt the pendant grow warm against his skin, as if in contradiction to his words.

 Kane's eyes were beginning to close, the fever taking its toll.
 "Because you helped me when wisdom would have counseled otherwise.
 Because you can sense what others cannot."
 His voice faded to a murmur.
 "And because the patterns are in your blood, whether you know it or not."